jnscrtm/CujusQue-Library/README.md

 # CujusQue Library
 "Cujusque" is the genitive form of a Latin pronoun "quisque", which means "every one", "each one", or "whoever".
 Living up to that name, this library is a repository where the author will just send anything he feels like at the moment.
 The overaching namespace for the library is `CQue`, a shortened version of "**C**ujus**Que**".

-This library is implemented using C++20 standard.
+The project structure is still a mess at this point and the author is still trying to figure out the best arrangement, so one may occasionally see changes in folders and even `CMakeLists.txt`.

 As it stands, it has two major parts: type handling and containers.

 ## 1. Type Handling
 Handles problems related to data types and their information.
 Currently consists of two major classes: